reg710/Blog-Rails/README.md

-# README
+# Basic Blog

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a chance for me to review the Getting Started with Rail tutorial and building a basic blog application with two models and basic authentication.

-* Ruby version
+* Ruby version - 3.0.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...